beefwhale/beefwhale.github.io/_tabs/about.md

 # Hi, I'm Yongqing!

-## If you're my future/current employer, read this:
-I'm a Computer Engineering Freshman at NTU residing in Singapore interested in topics in software engineering, cybersecurity, design and recently I've been getting into philosophy!
-More specifically topics regarding Metaphysics, Conciousness and Epistomology.
-I enjoy doing various hobbies in my free time and dable in various parts of tech often!
-Currently open to work opportunities.

-## If you're NOT my future/current employer, read this:
-*Now that I've gotten all seriousness out of the way...skibididlydoo*

-This blog exists so I can read back at the past work I did before my interview and remember what exactly I did.
+I'm a Computer Engineering Freshman at NTU residing in Singapore.
+I love all things computers from hardware to software, and believe in the right to repair movement.
+Usually this is where people say *"Outside you'll catch me tinkering on.."* but no you'll never catch me outside.
+Legend says that the grass is green.

+Contact me on my socials for a chat anytime.
+Currently open to work opportunities!

 <!-- Feel free to contact me on my socials about anything related to tech, design, hardware or even a simple chat.
 My inbox is always open.
 Toodles~! -->

-## Going back in time..
+### Going back in time..

 [Version 1](https://beefwhale.github.io/v1), made with vanilla HTML/CSS/JS and Bootstrap.
-Simple stuff.
+Simple shtuff.

 <!-- > Add Markdown syntax content to file `_tabs/about.md`{: .filepath } and it will show up on this page.
 {: .prompt-tip } -->